Asian shares mixed as dollar gains against yen, China yuan

 THE QUOTE: "We remain cautious on shares in the short term as event risk is high for the months ahead including ongoing debate around the Fed and ECB, issues around Eurozone banks, the U.S. election on Nov.
 8 and the Italian Senate referendum and Austrian presidential election re-run, both on Dec.
 4," said Shane Oliver, head of investment strategy and chief economist at AMP Capital in Sydney.

-ENERGY: U.S. benchmark crude rose 4 cents to $49.76 a barrel in New York.
+ENERGY: U.S. benchmark crude fell 2 cents to $49.70 a barrel in New York.
 Brent crude, the international standard, added 1 cent to $51.61 a barrel in London.

 ---